efabless/openlane2/docs/source/getting_started/newcomers/index.md

 #### STA

 STA stands for Static Timing Analysis.
-The STA tool identifies the design timing paths and then calculates the data earliest and latest actual and required arrival times at every timing path endpoint.
+The STA tool identifies the design timing paths and then calculates the data's earliest and latest actual and required arrival times at every timing path endpoint.
 If the data arrives after (in case of setup checking) or before (hold checking) it is required, then we have a timing violation (negative slack).
 STA makes sure that a circuit will correctly